Git Style Guide

 Cons:

-• Harder to rebase on top of main if you’re trying to keep up to date
+• Harder to rebase on top of main if you’re trying to keep up-to-date

-• Merging with main may make it harder to see what you’ve changed in the log since your commits could be buried.
+• Merging with main may make it harder to see what you’ve changed in the log since your commits could be buried

 PR Style